-Bachelor of Professional Studies in Organizational Communications
+Bachelor of Arts in Organizational Communications

 The Bachelor of Professional Studies in Organizational Communications degree offered by Roosevelt University is a program of study that is available to students in a completely online format.
 This program aims to help students understand and explore the complex communication behavior, which occurs in both large and small organizations.
 This program prepares students for careers such as: management, personnel, human relations, and training and consulting.
 The curriculum of this program emphasizes analysis of organizations and how to make recommendations for improvements by using different types and levels of communication.
 This program takes an interdisciplinary approach in order to help its students approach Communications in various and diverse ways.
 This also helps them to better understand and contribute to the infrastructure that drives an organization.

 This program specifically prepares students to take on jobs such as: employee development, employee recruitment, health care administration, association management, information management, human resources, labor relations, law enforcement, project management, strategic planning, training, virtual organization management, and consulting.
 Through the interdisciplinary approach to its classes, this program can prepare its students for a variety of different careers in different fields all of which pertain to effective communications.
 Students take courses such as:

 - Media Outlets: Theory and Practice